-The number of pages that Googlebot can crawl on your website in a single day is restricted by crawl rate limits in GSC.
-This restriction was implemented to stop Googlebot from clogging up your server and posing other issues.
+The number of pages that Googlebot can crawl on your website in a single day is restrict by crawl rate limits in GSC.
+This restriction was implement to stop Googlebot from clogging up your server and posing other issues.
 You may have reached your crawl rate limit if you notice any problems in your GSC account.

 How does Google Search Console help you identify duplicate content issues?

 Conclusion – This tutorial should show how simple it is to add your automatically created Square space sitemap to Google Search Console and check your website for issues.
-By following these instructions, you can help make sure Google crawls all of the critical content on your website and will be informed whenever new content is added.
+By following these instructions, you can help make sure Google crawls all of the critical content on your website and will be inform whenever new content is add.